 Chateau Clarke Vineyards, Terroir, Grapes, Winemaking

-The 55 hectare Listrac vineyard of Chateau Clarke is planted to 70% Merlot and 30% Cabernet Sauvignon.
-The terroir is clay, limestone and gravel soils.
+The 58-hectare Listrac vineyard of Chateau Clarke is planted to 70% Merlot and 30% Cabernet Sauvignon.
+The terroir is clay, limestone, and gravel soils.
 As you find more clay than gravel in the soil here, it was natural for the vineyard to have more Merlot plantings.

 To produce the wine of Chateau Clarke, vinification takes place in a combination of oak tanks and stainless steel vats.
 Malolactic fermentation takes place in French oak barrels.
 The red wine of Chateau Clarke is aged in up to 80% new, French oak barrels for 16 to 18 months before bottling.

-Chateau Clarke also produces a white Bordeaux wine, Le Merle Blanc de Chateau Clarke.
+Chateau Clarke also produces a small amount of white Bordeaux wine, Le Merle Blanc de Chateau Clarke.
 The white wine is aged in 35% new, French oak barrels for up to 6 months before bottling.

 In 1982, under the advice of Emile Peynaud, they produced a wine using 100% Merlot!
 There is a second wine, Les Granges des Domaines Edmond de Rothschild.
 Chateau Clarke produces on average close to 25,000 cases of wine per vintage.